satendra2712/terraform-provider-azurerm/website/docs/r/hdinsight_storm_cluster.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name for this HDInsight Spark Cluster.
+* `name` - (Required) Specifies the name for this HDInsight Storm Cluster.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) Specifies the name of the Resource Group in which this HDInsight Spark Cluster should exist.
+* `resource_group_name` - (Required) Specifies the name of the Resource Group in which this HDInsight Storm Cluster should exist.
 Changing this forces a new resource to be created.

-* `location` - (Required) Specifies the Azure Region which this HDInsight Spark Cluster should exist.
+* `location` - (Required) Specifies the Azure Region which this HDInsight Storm Cluster should exist.
 Changing this forces a new resource to be created.

 * `cluster_version` - (Required) Specifies the Version of HDInsights which should be used for this Cluster.
 Changing this forces a new resource to be created.